The new generation of B2B customers also happens to be the new generation of B2C buyers.

 - Complex Navigation: If you are using your organization’s vernacular for describing your products online, then there is a great chance that you are confusing your customers and might even be turning them away.
 Also, from the hundreds of thousands of products, a customer should be able to narrow a product assortment by key attributes.
 They don’t have the patience to go through a listing of thousands of products.
 Make it easier for your users to compare and choose products as per their needs.

 - Lack of payment options: When a customer proceeds to make a purchase and finds that the available payment options do not support their choice of transaction, it results in a frustrating experience for the customer and a lost sale for you.
 These days both B2B and B2C ecommerce platforms offer a large number of payment options, it is essential that your app supports as many payment methods as possible.
 As soon as a customer finds a lacking point during a purchase, it leaves an impression that you are not at top of your game.

 Taking proactive measures to solve such pain points for customers saves them time, money and hassle, and in return they become your loyal customers, thus building your B2B company’s online credibility.

 B2B mobile commerce trends

 - Artificial intelligence: The conversational commerce trends are expanding to B2B commerce, and it is not just about chatbots.
-AI is used as a part of the B2B sales strategy for predicting sales, optimizing prices, and calculating discounts based on similar customer profiles.
+AI is used as a part of the B2B sales strategy for prediecting sales, optimizing prices, and calculating discounts based on similar customer profiles.

 - Configure price quote (CPQ) tools: CPQ tools are being widely used by B2B businesses because of the special algorithm that adjusts product prices based on sales volumes, order history, etc. This, in return, helps businesses in configuring prices that are transparent and as per the unique needs of their customers.